emartineznunez/AutoMeKin/docs/general.md

 nav_order: 1
 ---

+# General section

-**General.** In this section the electronic structure details are provided.
+In this section the electronic structure details are provided.
 The following is an example of the keywords employed in this section for the FA.
 ```
 --General--